Disposition Study, Lower St. Anthony Falls Lock and Dam, and Lock and Dam 1, Upper Mississippi

 Status

 Disposition studies for Lower St. Anthony Falls Lock and Dam and Lock and Dam 1 started in August 2022.
 In October 2022, the Corps held meetings with the public, resource agencies and non-governmental agencies to begin the scoping process.
 A summary of scoping comments received was developed and posted to the project website in May 2023.
-A draft report is scheduled to be available for public comment in summer 2024.
-The study is scheduled to be complete in 2025.
-This schedule is at risk due to lack of funding.
+Baseline conditions and evaluation of the project performance history has been the primary activities completed in fiscal year 2023.
+Due to funding the previously communicated availability of a draft report in summer of 2024 will not be achieved.
+A new study completion schedule will be developed upon receipt of federal funds.

-As per Section 1168 of America’s Water Infrastructure Act of 2018, in addition to considering no action and full deauthorization and disposal of the projects, disposition studies must consider full or partial removal of the dam at each site.
-An environmental assessment or environmental impact statement will be prepared in compliance with the National Environmental Policy Act.
+As per Section 1168 of America’s Water Infrastructure Act of 2018, in addition to considering no action and full deauthorization and disposal of the projects, disposition studies must consider opportunities for ecosystem restoration (full or partial removal) at each dam site.
+Should the recommendation contain disposal, a local sponsor would need to be identified that is willing to share the cost, of a specifically authorized feasibility study for additional modifications and uses of the project, and expansion or transfer of authorizations.

 If disposal of the properties is not recommended, additional studies may be performed to modify the projects to serve existing or new authorized purposes or for additional uses identified by a potential non-federal sponsor and authorized under a new start feasibility study.